louispool/deskpi-super6c/roles/cluster-prep/README.md

 - When Ubuntu is installed on the DeskPi:
   - Removes the 'snap' package manager
   - Disables network configuration via cloud-init
-  - Configures a static ip wit Netplan
+  - Configures a static ip with Netplan
   - Configures Cloud Config to
     - allow modification of `etc/hosts`
-    - prevent cloud-init from update `etc/hostname`
+    - prevent cloud-init from updating `etc/hostname`

 The reboot task may time out if the ip addresses of the DeskPi's were changed during the playbook run.
 Consequently, you may have to flush your dns cache before you will be able to connect to them again.